Errors and Warnings¶

 ¶

-warnings being disabled.Ignoring this warning will only suppress the lint check, it will simulate correctly (i.e. hang due to the infinite loop).
+and the loop body contains statements that would make time pass otherwise.Ignoring this warning will only suppress the lint check; it will simulate correctly (i.e. hang due to the infinite loop).

 -